gpouzerate/BikesAndroidApp/README.md

     - cd `GIT_REPO`
     - Launch the following to build the app: `./gradlew build`
     - The built debug apk is available in `./app/build/outputs/apk/debug/app-debug.apk`
-  - Tests:
+  - JUnit Tests:
+    - The tests are located in `app/src/test/java/org/gpo/bikesmap/service/BikeServiceTest.kt`
-    - Launch the following to run JUnit tests: `./gradlew test`
+    - Launch the following to run the tests: `./gradlew test`
     - Test results are available in `app/build/reports/tests/testDebugUnitTest/index.html`